RikhiSingh/CelebSavvy/README.md

 # CelebSavvy

-CelebSavvy is a SaaS AI Companion app currently under development.
+CelebSavvy is a SaaS AI Companion app.
 It allows users to chat with AI versions of their favorite celebrities and more.
 Built using modern web technologies, this project aims to deliver an engaging and interactive user experience.

 ## Features

 - **Frontend**: Next.js, TypeScript
 - **Validation**: Zod
 - **Styling**: TailwindCSS, ShadCN
-- **Database**: Supabase
+- **Database**: Supabase, PineCone
+- **AI**: Llama, Replicate AI
 - **State Management**: Zustand
 - **AI Integration**: Axios
 - **Authentication**: Google SSO, Clerk